bodo-ai/Bodo/docs/source/getting_started.rst

 ~~~~~~~~~~~~~~

-The key requirement of JIT compilation is being able to infer
+The main requirement of JIT compilation is being able to infer
 data types for all variables and values.
 In Bodo, column names are part of dataframe data types,
 so Bodo tries to infer column name related inputs in all operations.